Staff

 Amy Radik, Development Coordinator

 Amy Radik is the Development Coordinator at Saratoga Center for the Family.
-She has over 20 years of experience in public relations, fundraising, marketing and development.
-Amy has worked in the healthcare and educational industries and is excited to utilize her background at a non-profit organization that believes in the importance of both a healthy and educated community.
+She has over 25 years of experience in public relations, fundraising, marketing and development.
+Amy has worked in the healthcare and educational industries and utilizes her background at a non-profit organization that believes in the importance of both a healthy and educated community.
 With the Center’s mission being to reduce the effects of abuse, trauma and family dysfunction through advocacy, education, and mental health therapy, Amy has found that the Saratoga community and surrounding areas have been a huge support system in helping the Center see its mission through.

 Amy earned her Bachelor’s degree in Public Communications from The College of Saint Rose and her Master of Arts: Liberal Studies/Urban Youth from SUNY Empire State College.